-There were two recommendations that made the final list from SDFMC lead Lori Hintz, including the strike teams and the physical environment.
+There were two recommendations that made the final list from SDFMC lead Lori Hintz and the GPQIN team members, including the strike teams and the physical environment.
 Both are respectively located under 8A and 9A-C in the report.

 Commission members were given the option to approve or object to each of the ten recommendations.
 The biggest objection that Mark had was related to the requirement that all nursing homes across the nation have an infection control staff member.
 He said this was virtually impossible for nursing homes in South Dakota.
 In doing his homework, Mark was informed that there are only 20 certified infection control individuals in the state of South Dakota, and with a total 103 nursing homes it would be impossible to meet this requirement.
 His thought process on objecting to this recommendation was not to paint nursing homes into a corner and to hold them accountable for something that may not be possible for them to achieve.

 Part of the long-term goals discussed the infrastructure of many nursing home buildings that were constructed well over 30-40 years ago and are not capable of meeting today’s infection control standards.
 With superbugs such as MRSA and CRE, communal living is not ideal in today’s world.